 Let me encourage you:

 - Don’t give up!
 The bonding time you spend just hanging out with your kids, eating family dinners… any venue that puts you face to face with your kids… makes a huge impact!
 That’s why I packed my brand new book with 52 Ways to Connect with Your Smartphone Obsessed Kids!

 - Guardrails are helpful.
 Your love for your kids doesn’t require you to be a drill sergeant or a disciplinarian… but it does require being educated enough to warn them of dangers and placing a few realistic guardrails to protect them.

 - Keep current by doing exactly what you’re doing right now—reading an article from someone who did the research for you.
 Subscribe to articles like my blog, our PARENTING HELP articles, our YOUTH CULTURE WINDOW articles… all FREE… all easy to subscribe to in this one location right here.

 - Spend a little time talking as a family and agreeing on some realistic boundaries that really work.
-Don’t be afraid to use a workbook like the one my friend Doug Fields and I wrote to help guide you through this process.
+Don’t be afraid to use books like my If I Had a Parenting Do Over to help guide you through this process.